samkiva/cropguard-edge/progress.md

 ---

-## í²­ Reflection: What We Learned
+## ï¿½ï¿½ï¿½ Reflection: What We Learned

 ### Technical Wins:
 1. Two-phase training is THE key to high accuracy